elizabethmessick/Connect_Four/README.md

 # Connect_Four

--Draw a grid (6 rows X 7 columns) in HTML
+- Draw a grid (6 rows X 7 columns) in HTML
--Style the grid in CSS
+- Style the grid in CSS
--Make the grid a 2D array of char values(making an empty board)  in JS -Make sure each value is an empty string at initialization -Start the game
+- Make the grid a 2D array of char values(making an empty board)  in JS
+- Make sure each value is an empty string at initialization
+- Start the game
 	-Player1 chooses their choice of 7 columns to drop their token into -Check to see if the column Player1 is dropping the token into is full -If that column is full, then ask the user to pick a different column